Freedom to roam: Germany

-Bavaria

 The Constitution of Bavaria guarantees everyone "the enjoyment of natural beauty and recreation in the outdoors, in particular the access to forests and mountain meadows, the use of waterways and lakes and the appropriation of wild fruits".
 The right is nicknamed Schwammerlparagraph (mushroom clause).
 The article also obliges "every person to treat nature and the landscape with care".
 "The state and the municipalities shall be entitled and obliged to maintain free access to mountains, lakes, rivers and other beautiful sceneries and to create free access by restricting property rights and to create hiking trails and recreational parks".

 United Kingdom

-In the United Kingdom, outside Scotland, access to much uncultivated and unenclosed land was restricted prior the enactment of the Countryside and Rights of Way Act 2000.
+In the United Kingdom, outside Scotland, access to much uncultivated and unenclosed land was restricted prior to the enactment of the Countryside and Rights of Way Act 2000.
 Access to land in England and Wales is still more limited than in most of Northern Europe, and some other European countries, while access is very limited in Northern Ireland.
 Property was formerly protected in England and Wales mostly to preserve the landowner's hunting or fishing rights.
 The Ramblers' Association, which works to increase the rights of walkers in the United Kingdom, was a driving force behind this legislation.